-In preparing the consolidated financial statements, management is responsible for assessing the ability of Myson Century, Inc. and its subsidiaries to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate Myson Century, Inc. and its subsidiaries or to cease operation, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, the management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operation, or has no realistic alternative but to do so.

-Those charged with governance, including the Audit Committee, are responsible for overseeing the financial reporting process of Myson Century, Inc. and its subsidiaries.
+Those charged with governance, including the Audit Committee, are responsible for overseeing the Group's financial reporting process.